zhgzhg/Event-Engine-JADE/README.md

 * With Maven (recommended):
     * Execute `mvn clean install -P java8`
 * With IntelliJ IDEA:
-    * Open the project and build it using the GUI options. (no profiles for jar artefacts)
+    * Open the project and build it using the GUI options. (no profiles for jar artifacts)

 ### For Java 9+ - beta, limited modularization:
 * With Maven (recommended):
     * Execute `mvn clean install -P java9p`
-* With IntelliJ IDEA (no profiles for jar artefacts):
+* With IntelliJ IDEA (no profiles for jar artifacts):
     * Open the project.
     * In project's settings specify Project JDK to be JDK9
     * For every module copy the file module-info.java inside its java directory.